 Almost all authors love to write.
 Some even enjoy editing.
 A few like graphic design and web page creation.
 But, let's face it, almost all of us hate marketing and promotion.
 Sadly, all authors must contribute to marketing today, including trade-published authors.
-So, here is a link to a wonderful post by Caitlin Muir, called, … Continue reading 89 Book Marketing Ideas that will Change Your Life.”
-I’m not sure it will change your life, but it most certainly should make planning your book marketing tasks much easier.
-Read the entire article here: http://www.authormedia.com/89-book-marketing-ideas-that-will-change-your-life/.
+So, here is a link to a wonderful post by Caitlin Muir, called, … Continue reading 89 Book Marketing Ideas That Will Change Your Life by Caitlin Muir

 Book Marketing 101.
 Everything you need to know about author marketing!